-Over the past two years of Sundays, The Nerdz Garage has been filled with the Homebrew D&D Campaign Intelligence Checked and many One-Shots.
-New characters to The Garage are Adam, Dungeon Master, and up for playing any game (mostly co-op) and Ken, our authority on comics and dice tray builder.
+Over the past five years of Sundays, The Nerdz Garage has been filled with the Homebrew D&D Campaign Intelligence Checked and many One-Shots.
+New characters to The Garage are Ben and Riah, music teachers by day and board gamers by night.

 Let’s be honest; there is still a bit of drama when we play.

 Sit Down -Grab a Drink – Join the Game